mikell1/SAT-solver/README.md

 1 -3 4 0
 ```

-Each line in the file represents a clause, and all the lines together represents the clause set.
+Each line in the file represents a clause of literals, and all the lines together represents the clause set.
 The - in front of a variable represents a negation.
 This file has 4 variables and 3 clauses as reflected in the header `p cnf 4 3`.
-The 0's at the end of each clause represents the end of the clause, and is not to be treated as a variable.
+The 0's at the end of each clause represents the end of the clause, and is not to be treated as a literal.
 This formula should be interpreted as `(1 ∨ 2) ∧ (¬2 ∨ 3) ∧ (1 ∨ ¬3 ∨ 4)`.

+Click [here](https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html) to learn more about the DIMACS CNF file format.

 More examples of .cnf files can be found [here](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html).